Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 The NaCl primitives provide good security and speed and should be sufficient in most circumstances.

-However, the Enclave also supports the JCA (Java Cryptography Architecture) framework.
+However, the Enclave also supports the JCA framework.
 Supplying a compatible JCA provider (for example [SunEC provider](https://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html#SunEC)) and the necessary Tessera configuration allows the NaCl primitives to be replaced with alternative curves and symmetric ciphers.

-The same Enclave encryption process as described in [Lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/) is used regardless of whether the NaCl or JCA Encryptor are configured.
+The same Enclave encryption process as described in [Lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/) is used regardless of whether the NaCl or JCA encryptor are configured.

 This is a feature introduced in Tessera v0.10.2.
-Providing no `encryptor` configuration means the default NaCl encryptor is used.
+Not providing an encryptor configuration means the default NaCl encryptor is used.

 ```json
 "encryptor":{